Characters: Archie Comics' Sonic the Hedgehog- Freedom Fighters

 and rescued half-way, Bunnie retained her free will but put her powerful robotic limbs at the service of the Freedom Fighters.
 Bunnie has an outgoing but gentle personality who is nonetheless willing to throw her considerable weight around when the occasion calls for it.
 Though liked by pretty much everyone, she seems especially close to Sally, and to Antoine, her husband.

-Recently, Bunnie found herself restored to flesh and blood, and her husband put into a coma during an attack by Eggman's forces.
-Unable to deal with her feelings of helplessness, she set off on her own for an as of yet unrevealed purpose.
+Bunnie found herself restored to flesh and blood, and her husband put into a coma during an attack by Eggman's forces.
+Unable to deal with her feelings of helplessness, she set off on her own for an unrevealed purpose.note

 - Action Girl